Blog>Trade>Joint ventures: The advantages and disadvantages

 Unincorporated joint ventures are businesses that form a partnership, a co-operation agreement, or a strategic alliance.

-Whereas an incorporated joint venture is a company or a limited liability partnership (LLP) that is a separate business entity with its own legal personality.
+An incorporated joint venture is a company or a limited liability partnership (LLP) that is a separate business entity with its own legal personality.

 The three main types of joint venture